Telecom Italia says sees TV arm sale by year-end

-MILAN (Reuters) - Telecom Italia’s (TLIT.MI) chief executive Marco Patuano said on Tuesday the telecoms group still expected to sell its Telecom Italia Media TCM.MI television unit by the end of the year.
+MILAN, Oct 16 (Reuters) - Telecom Italia’s chief executive Marco Patuano said on Tuesday the telecoms group still expected to sell its Telecom Italia Media television unit by the end of the year.

 “The forecast was to close by the end of the year and there are no reasons to think otherwise,” Patuano said at a presentation in Milan.